EFTEC/example.cupcakes/README.md

 $cupcakes=$db->select("*")->from("cupcakes")->order("name")->toList();

 echo $blade->run("cupcakes.catalog"
     ,['cupcakes'=>$cupcakes,'postfix'=>'mysql']);
 ```

 We are also passing the variable postfix.
 It is used to create the link to the right version.

 ### View (views/cupcakes/catalog.blade.php)

-Ok, it is a bit long, I started with the startup page of Bootstrap, I added some cards and I added a @foreach cycle
+Ok, it is a bit long, I started with the startup page of Bootstrap, I added some cards and  the annotation  @foreach cycle

-The images exists in the folder
+The images exist in the folder:

 📁  \img

-This template must exist in the folder
+This template must exist in the folder:

 📁 \views
 ..... 📁 \cupcakes